Hosted by nat geo photographer stefano unterthiner

 Growing up in the mountains of Northwest Italy, Stefano Unterthiner began serious photography at the age of 17, went on to study zoology and, in the fall of 2000, obtained a Ph.D. from the University of Aberdeen (Scotland).
 After completing his studies, Stefano returned to Italy and began his career as a zoologist.
 But his camera was always at his side, and it was not long before his hobby turned into an all-consuming lifestyle and profession.

-Stefano is a regular contributing photographer for National Geographic magazine, he’s the author of eight photography books and a multi-award winner in the Wildlife Photographer of the Year.
+Stefano is a regular contributing photographer for National Geographic magazine, he’s the author of nine photography books and a multi-award winner in the Wildlife Photographer of the Year.
 He lives with his wife Stéphanie and their children Rémi and Bahia in the Aosta Valley, Italy.

 This photo tour and itinerary will be planned in accordance with prevailing weather and ice conditions.
 The ice is retreating fast at this time of the year and we will have more and more open sea.
 We will sail as far north up to the drift ice.